SpekkoRice/rfid-tracking-api/README.md

  > This allows for a more traditional approach with things like start_transaction and commit on multi document read/writes.

  3. What would be your preferred method of hosting the server?
- > I would prefer using something like apex up. https://apex.sh/docs/up/, which is a serveless approach
+ > I would prefer using something like apex up. https://apex.sh/docs/up/, which is a serveless approach.

  4. How do you approach logging in Node?
- > Usually I'd use a logging library (something like winston) to add timestamps and log levels to my log outputs
+ > Usually I'd use a logging library (something like winston) to add timestamps and log levels to my log outputs.
- > Some process managers like pm2 already write log outputs to files, if nothing is already doing that, I'd write the logs to a file.
- > Put these files on a log rotation (winston does this already)
+ > Some process managers like pm2 already write log outputs to files, if nothing is already doing that, I'd write the logs to a file and put these files on a log rotation (winston does this already).
  > For production environments only log critical things like crashes and negate noisy logs like database duplicate indexes.
  > For dev environments log everything.